10 Eye-Opening Amazon eCommerce Facts to Know in 2021

 7. Six-Figure Sales Are Not Uncommon.

 The Amazon marketplace is a wide-open field of opportunity for sellers and investors alike.
 Over 200,000 sellers took in more than $100,000 in sales as the company has grown.
 As Amazon tightens up seller requirements, sellers may have a more challenging time going at it alone.
-Using an Amazon store management service like NextGen Strategic Investments to set up and operate your Amazon store takes all of the guesswork out of selling and ensures profitability.
+Using an Amazon store management service like NextGen Strategic Investments to set up and operate your Amazon store takes all of the guesswork out of selling so you can focus on building profitability.

 8. Nine Out of Ten Shoppers Price Check on Amazon.